Way of Life Literature

 In 1975, Idi Amin, president of Uganda, said in a speech before the U.N.
 General Assembly that “the United States of America has been colonized by the Zionists...”
 He called for “the expulsion of Israel from the United Nations and the extinction of Israel as a State” (Meisler, pp. 211, 212).
 Ambassadors applauded throughout the speech and gave the raving anti-Semite a standing ovation.

 In November 1975, the U.N.
 General Assembly passed a resolution stating that “Zionism is racism.”
 It passed by a vote of 72 to 35, with 32 abstentions.
-Daniel Monynihan, the U.S. ambassador to the United Nations, stood and stated the following words of defiance:
+Daniel Monynihan, the U.S. ambassador to the United Nations, stood and delivered the following words of defiance:

 “The United States rises to declare before the General Assembly of the United Nations, and before the world, that it does not acknowledge, it will not abide by, it will never acquiesce in this infamous act” (Meisler, p.
 215).